Toggle: English / Spanish

 - You might drink the contrast before your scan.
 When you actually drink the contrast depends on the type of exam being done.
-The contrast liquid may taste chalky, although some are flavored to make it taste a little better.
-The contrast eventually passes out of your body through your stools.
+The contrast liquid may taste chalky, although some are flavored to make them taste a little better.
+The contrast eventually passes out of your body through your stool.

-If contrast is used, you may also be asked not to eat or drink anything for 4-6 hours before the test.
+If contrast is used, you may also be asked not to eat or drink anything for 4 to 6 hours before the test.

-If you weigh more than 300 pounds, have your doctor contact the scanner operator before the exam.
+If you weigh more than 300 pounds (135 kilograms), have your health care provider contact the scanner operator before the exam.
 CT scanners have a weight limit.
-Too much weight can cause damage to the scanner's working parts.
+Too much weight can damage the scanner's working parts.

-How the test will feel
+How the Test will Feel

 Some people may have discomfort from lying on the hard table.

 Contrast given through an IV may cause a slight burning sensation, a metallic taste in the mouth, and a warm flushing of the body.
 These sensations are normal and usually go away within a few seconds.

 There is no recovery time, unless you were given medicine to relax.
 After a CT scan, you can go back to your normal diet, activity, and medicines.

 CT quickly creates detailed pictures of the body.
 The test may be used to get a better view of the structures inside the chest.
 A CT scan is one of the best ways of looking at soft tissues such as the heart and lungs.

 A chest CT may be done: